Set up

 Attach two end blocks to the front of the seat area

 Assemble the plastic covers onto the two rectangular aliminium plates.
 Then fasten them in position.
+The plastic covers prevent the aluminium plates from scratching the profiles.

 On the open side connect the levers to a lengthwise connector (not pictured).